 - Hard Rock Cafe – It might seem a bit strange to recommend a restaurant, but the Hard Rock Cafe is a great place to eat in Cologne.
 The food and service were exemplary and the atmosphere was cool too.
 This place gets busy, so if you want to eat here, it may be worth purchasing a skip-the-line ticket.
 This also includes your food and drink too!
 Click here to book skip the line!

-Cologne Old Town – The old town in Cologne is an interesting part of the city.
+- Cologne Old Town – The old town of Cologne is an interesting part of the city.
 While you can walk around it yourself, if you do a tour, you will be able to learn a lot more about its dark and eerie secrets!
 Click here to book your tour!

-Cologne Boat Tour – The River Rhine snakes its way through the centre of Cologne, so what better way to see the city than via a hop on and off boat tour.
-You will be able to hop off when your heart desires and explore parts of the city you might not otherwise see!
+- Cologne Boat Tour – The River Rhine snakes its way through the centre of Cologne, so what better way to see the city than on a boat tour?
+You’ll get to see the city from a different perspective and learn about the city’s history!
 Click here to book your ticket!

 Where to Stay in Cologne

 There are no shortages of places to stay in Cologne.
 There are numerous hostels in Cologne as well as plenty of hotels too.

 Cologne is a big city, but it’s not hard to get around.
 Wherever you stay, you won’t be far from the centre and most of the main attractions.

-Below are some of my recommendations on places to stay in Cologne.
+Below are some of my recommendations for places to stay in Cologne.